Automotive Technology Program in Aurora, CO

 - Subaru Web-Based Training

 Students must be 18 years old at the time of graduation of the second year.

 Instructor Rolf Werner

 Rolf Werner is an ASE Master Technician who works with students to place them into the automotive industry and make sure they have a career not just a job.

 Mr. Werner has taught at Pickens for 10 years.
-He came to Pickens as an automotive department advisor board member filling in and later became the full-time instructor.
+He came to Pickens as an automotive department adviser, and served on the Occupational Advisory Committee.
+At that time, Mr. Werner would sometimes fill in for the instructor.
+He later became the full-time instructor.

-Mr. Werner has worked in the automotive industry for r 45 years.
-During that time he worked at Dealers for 15 years.
-He graduated from Volkswagen/Audi factory school in L.A.
-California and started as a certified broom technician moving on to a line technician, to shop foreman, to the service advisor, and finally to service manager.
-He then opened his own shop 20 years ago becoming the top euro shop in Aurora.
+Mr. Werner has worked in the automotive industry for 45 years.
+During that time he worked at Dealerships for 15 years.
+He graduated from Volkswagen/Audi factory school in Los Angeles, California and then started as a Certified Broom Technician before moving on to Line Technician, to Shop Foreman, to Service Advisor, and then finally to Service Manager.
+Mr. Werner then opened his own shop 20 years ago.
+His shop soon became the top euro shop in Aurora.

-He then decided to get involved with the Automotive Service Association (ASA).
-Mr. Werner serviced on the Colorado board for 10 years and became the state director.
-From there he became involved at a national level and served on the national board for 8 years and became national director of A.S.A which is the highest office which can be held within this industry.
-He now feels he is giving back by training the next generation of technicians.
+Mr. Werner then decided to get involved with the Automotive Service Association (ASA).
+Mr. Werner served on the Colorado board for 10 years and before being asked to serve as the state director.
+From there he became involved at a national level and served on the national board for 8 years.
+Eventually Mr. Werner became the National Director of A.S.A which is the highest office that can be held within this industry.
+Mr. Werner now feels he is giving back by training the next generation of technicians.

 Mr. Werner is an ASE Master Certified automotive technician with 6 manufacturer master certifications.
 He has a Masters Degree in Automotive Business Management.